Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5P2O8AGpv-E.md

 ### Transcript

-> what do i think about subnautica i love subnautica i haven't played uh god damn it i forgot the name of it again i talked about this yesterday on my stream and i already forgot the name of of the uh of the new subnautica below sierra thank you um yeah no i love it it's great we're very inspired by subnautica in terms of story and like the presentation of that
+> what do i think about subnautica i love subnautica i haven't played, god damn it i forgot the name of it again i talked about this yesterday on my stream and i already forgot the name of of the, of the new subnautica below sierra thank you, yeah no i love it it's great we're very inspired by subnautica in terms of story and like the presentation of that